 Council's meetings shall be conducted pursuant to the South Carolina Freedom of Information Act, Council's Rules and the Model Rules of Parliamentary Procedure for South Carolina Counties, latest edition.
-This agenda may not be inclusive of all issues which Council may bring up for discussed, acted upon, received as information and/or disposed of during the meeting.
-Item isted on Council's agenda may be taken up, tabled, postponed, reconsidered, removed or otherwise disposed of a provided for under Council's Rules, and Model Rules of Parliamentary Procedure for South Carolina Counties, latest edition, if not specified under Council's rules.
+This agenda may not be inclusive of all issues which Council may bring up for discussion at this meeting.
+Items are listed on Council's agenda to give public notice of the subjects and issues to be discussed, acted upon, received as information and/or disposed of during the meeting.
+Items listed on Council's agenda may be taken up, tabled, postponed, reconsidered, removed or otherwise disposed of as provided for under Council's Rules, and Model Rules of Parliamentary Procedure for South Carolina Counties, latest edition, if not specified under Council's rules.